-Music Art Poetry Fiction Writing Photography Games Diabetes Fibromyalgia Autism Veterans History Jazz Rock New Music Dance New writers Free music Broadway romance bulling pain life quotes Popular music The Arts Native Americans cyber bullying Human struggles Humor Cancer Memorials Christian poetry Spanish Italian poetry fiction storytelling music dance art photography cancer domestic abuse veterans mythology memorials love life health games famous music
+Music Art Poetry Fiction Writing Photography Games Diabetes Fibromyalgia Autism Veterans History Jazz Rock New Music Dance New writers Free music Broadway love pain life quotes Popular music The Arts Native Americans cyber bullying Human struggles Humor Cancer Memorials Christian poetry Spanish Italian poetry fiction storytelling music dance art photography cancer domestic abuse veterans mythology memorials love life health games

 "Mary, did you forget to empty the garbage before we

 left, something really stinks?" said Joe.
 "You know better Joe, I'd